mrvillage/.dotfiles/README.md

 Requires:
-- Neovim (installed from source in the $HOME/nvim directory)
+- Neovim from source in the $HOME/nvim directory
-- Volta (and thus node)
+- Volta from website
+ - Node.js
-- clang
+- clang from apt
-- lazygit
+- lazygit from script on README